spaghetti-/spaghetti-.github.io/source/_posts/rustcon-beijing.md

 and higher order concepts that I am not familiar with were broken in (just on the top).

-Majority of the talks were in Chinese but it was very followable for a non Chinese speaker because of the live translation.
-The live translation does of course lose the tone and humor conveyed, but it got the job done.
+Majority of the talks were in Chinese but it was very follow-able for a non Chinese speaker because of the live translation.
+The live translation does of course lose a lot of the tone and humor, but it got the job done.
 When the speakers were using slides in Chinese, it was *very very* hard to follow along even with the translation.
 I'd like to have been provided with an English copy of the slides that I can refer to, at the very least.

 I appreciated the helpful and kind nature of everyone at the conference and it was very welcoming.
-A small improvement that I'd like to suggest for future organizers is to start maybe an hour later and to provide coffee at the venue!
+A small improvement that I'd like to suggest for future organizers is to start maybe an hour later (10 AM local time) and to provide coffee at the venue!

 ## Rust